 As the Nathan Outlaw Verjus website says, “the word ‘Verjus’ derives from the Middle French ‘vert jus’ meaning green juice.
 It is made from pressed unripe (or green) grapes.
 Verjus was used widely by medieval cooks as a condiment, in sauces, soups and to deglaze.”

-I was given a bottle earlier this week at NO’s Everyday Seafood book launch.
-(He’s v lovely, by the way.
-But we forgot to get our books signed – gah!
-Anyway, I digress…) I often make sauces using wine and/or lemon juice.
+Bottles were given out this week at NO’s Everyday Seafood book launch.
+I often make sauces using wine and/or lemon juice.
 Using the Verjus resulted in a very similar, but subtler effect.
 Heating the seafood in the sauce added the seafood’s flavour too.
 This was really simple, and really good.
-Now to start the campaign to get Ocado to stock it…

 What to use